AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/funnel.md

 ## Chart settings

 Funnel offers the following chart settings.
-You can make adjustments to the chart settings using the menu between the view type and calendar selector.
+You can adjust the chart settings using the menu between the view type and calendar selector.

 * **Metric**: Sets the metric that you want to measure.
 Options include Sessions and Users.
 * **Chart type**: Sets the type of visualization that you want to use.
-The only option is currently Steps.
+The only option is Steps.
 * **Conversion from**: Determines the percentage calculation from step to step.
 Options include First step and Previous step.

 ## Date range